.

 Making an application is free; however, the process of gathering and submitting the evidence is expensive and takes a long time to complete, although there is a simplified process for traditional foods with a history of safe consumption (see below).

-For more information on the authorisation process and what information your application should contain, please visit the novel foods section of the Food Standards Agency website.
+For more information on the authorisation process and what information your application should contain, please see the novel foods authorisation guidance on the Food Standards Agency website.

 If you wish to make an application for sale of a novel food on the GB market you must follow the GB regulated product authorisation process (using the regulated products application service).